bbauska/meta-react-basics/README.md

 </details>

-You can see what your code should look like below.
-Note that you should see an error in the developer tools console that says: Warning: Each child in an array or iterator should have a unique "key" prop.
+<p>You can see what your code should look like below.
+Note that you should
+see an error in the developer tools console that says: Warning: Each child in an array or iterator should have a unique "key" prop.
 Check the render method of `Game`.
-You'll fix this error in the next section.
+You'll fix this error in the next section.</p>

 <details open>
   <summary>React code:</summary>